Zarif601/HeartDisease-and-Stroke-Analysis/README.md

 ## Database Storage
 Using the Python library SQLAlchemy, we will connect our notebooks to PostgreSQL (our method of database storage).
 To display our data, we will be using github pages.

+## Machine Learning
+Using the ML library SciKitLearn, we will be training and testing our model to predict whether a patient will have a stroke based on other attributes.
+Using various of supervised learning algorithms, we aim to achieve two things:
+- Our goal is to have our model accurately assign test data to their actual class.
+In this case, we hope our model to predict correctly whether the entry has had a stroke or not
+- We also strive for our model to understand the relationship between the dependent and independent variables.
+In this case, we seek to see the relationship between the different characteristics in a person and their chance of stroke